 Sex and the menopause – a contentious subject?

-But it doesn’t have to be!
-Your body’s changing and so probably will your sex life.
+But it doesn’t have to be contentious nor taboo!
+Menopause means your body’s changing and so may your sex life.
 But not necessarily for the worse.
 It may even be an exciting new beginning!

-But if you’re suffering from symptoms of menopause (or actually peri-menopause), experiencing decreased desire, and vaginal dryness is an issue, how do you keep sex a joy not a chore?
-If you’ve been with the same partner for a long time, how do you keep things fresh and exciting, especially if menopause has dented your self esteem?
+But if you’re suffering from menopause symptoms (or actually peri-menopause symptoms), experiencing decreased desire, and vaginal dryness is an issue, how do you keep sex a joy not a chore?
+If you’ve been with the same partner for a long time, how do you keep things fresh and exciting, especially if menopause symptoms have dented your self esteem?

 What if you’re just not feeling sexy any more?
 It’s a truism that in a great relationship, sex isn’t so important, but in a bad one, it usually is!
 And what if you don’t have a partner to keep the wheels on the road?
 Then what?

 Sex and the menopause may call for extra creativity.
 Here are some ideas to help keep you and your sex life sexy.

 First off a delightful podcast from the Huffington Post that asks the question “What does sex really look like after 70?”
 NO, we’re not suggesting our readers are all over 70!
 But a lot of the podcast is just as relevant for women struggling with the changes menopause brings, particularly when it comes to changing hormones and the dreaded prospect of vaginal atrophy.